Entanglement in $(1+1)$-dimensional Free Scalar Field Theory: Tiptoeing between Continuum and Discrete Formulations: (1+1)-dimensional Field Theory

 \subsection{Back to the Continuum}

 So far we have taken advantage of the discretization in order to deal with a well-posed problem, namely the calculation of the entanglement entropy of a system of quantum harmonic oscillators.
 The formalism developed in Section \ref{sec:Srednicki_review} is directly applicable to the discretized theory.
 Unfortunately, we are not able to proceed much further in this framework.
-We will work in the continuous limit of the expressions that were obtained in the discretized theory.
+We will work in the continuum limit of the expressions that were obtained in the discretized theory.
 This way the discrete theory resolves the ambiguities of the definition of entanglement entropy that emerge when we study directly the continuous theory.

-In the continuous limit the discrete indices become continuous variables, the column vectors become functions of these continuous variables and the matrices become bilinear kernels.
+In the continuum limit the discrete indices become continuous variables, the column vectors become functions of these continuous variables and the matrices become bilinear kernels.
 Essentially we have to invert the discretization procedure appearing in equation \eqref{eq:disc_scheme}.
-Regarding the size of the overall system, the continuous limit corresponds to $a\rightarrow0$, $N\rightarrow\infty$, so that $L=(N+1)a$ is fixed.
+Regarding the size of the overall system, the continuum limit corresponds to $a\rightarrow0$, $N\rightarrow\infty$, so that $L=(N+1)a$ is fixed.
 Similarly, for the rest of the variables it corresponds to $a\rightarrow0$, $i\rightarrow\infty$, so that $x=i a$ is fixed and so on.
-Regarding the bilinear kernels the continuous limit is
+Regarding the bilinear kernels the continuum limit is

 where $x$ and $x^\prime$ are the continuous coordinates associated to $i$ and $j$ respectively.
 The factor of $1/a$ is inserted because the sums over the indices become integrals over a continuous variable.
 This factor is required in order to have the correct measure of integration.